< Back

 The centre panel (156 x 83) shows the Crucifixion.
 Angels catch in basins blood from the wounds in Christ’s hands and side.
 The Magdalen is at the foot of the cross.
 On the right, soldiers cast lots and the Centurion, on horseback, points to Christ.
 On the left, the Virgin collapses into the arms of St John.
 The four side panels (138 x 52) show saints in pairs: Lawrence (with gridiron and martyr's palm) and Andrew (with cross); Bartholomew (with flaying knife) and George (with shield and lance); Peter (with key) and Paul (with sword); and James (with pilgrim's staff) and Stephen (with a stone embedded in the top of his head).
 God the Father is in the centre gable and the Four Evangelists are in the side ones.
 The polyptych is Daddi’s last known work, signed and dated 1348.
 It is from the church of San Giorgio a Ruballa at Bagno a Ripoli (near Florence).
 It remained in the church until 1821, when it was sold secretly.
 Acquired by Thomas Gambier-Parry in 1863 at the London sale of the collection of the Rev. Walter Davenport Bromley, and bequeathed to the University of London in 1966 by his grandson Mark Gambier-Parry.

 There was originally a predella, which showed the Madonna and Child with Angels between four pairs of half-length saints.
 Two of the predella saints (St Margaret of Antioch and St Agnes) are in the Strasbourg museum.
 Another two (St Gregory the Great and an Evangelist) were formerly in the New York collection of Stanley Simon (sold in 1987, after the lawyer and politician was convicted of racketeering).
 The remaining two pairs of saints (St Lucy and St Catherine of Alexandria and St John the Evangelist and St Nicholas of Bari) were formerly in the collection of Michel van Gelder at Château Zeecrabbe in Belgium.
-(They were sold at Christie’s, New York, in January 2012, and the St Lucy and St Catherine of Alexandria, which had been acquired for the 'Alana Collection' at Delaware, was sold again at Christie's, New York, in June 2022.)
+(They were sold at Christie’s, New York, in January 2012.
+The St Lucy and St Catherine of Alexandria, which was acquired for the 'Alana Collection' at Delaware, was sold again at Christie's in June 2022.
+The St John the Evangelist and St Nicholas of Bari came up for auction at Christie's in January 2024.)
 The central predella panel was bought in Florence in 1844-45 by Sir Lawrence Jones and remained with his descendants in London until at least 1958.
 It was later in the hands of the Florentine antiques dealer Carlo de Carlo.

 London.
 Royal Collection.